 Radon is also a ground gas which we talk about in more detail in our separate section – HERE.

-Ground gases form in the pores and voids within soil and are much more prevalent on brownfield sites, a brownfield site is basically land that has previously been used for industrial purposes or commercial use.
+Ground gases form in the pores and voids within soil and are much more prevalent on brownfield sites, a brownfield site is an area that has previously been used for industrial purposes or commercial use.

 This land may be contaminated by low levels of hazardous waste or pollution.
 When this land is built on for domestic or new commercial buildings it is possible that ground gases could rise into these new buildings and if the concentrations of these gases rise to significant levels could cause health issues to the occupants.